InternLM/lmdeploy/docs/en/restful_api.md

 2. When OOM appeared at the server side, please reduce the number of `instance_num` when lanching the service.

-3. When the request with the same `session_id` to `generate` got a empty return value and a negative `tokens`, please consider setting `interactive_mode=false` to restart the session.
+3. When the request with the same `session_id` to `/v1/interactive/completions` got a empty return value and a negative `tokens`, please consider setting `interactive_mode=false` to restart the session.

-4. The `generate` api disables engaging in multiple rounds of conversation by default.
+4. The `/v1/interactive/completions` api disables engaging in multiple rounds of conversation by default.
 The input argument `prompt` consists of either single strings or entire chat histories.